Home / Coffee Knowledge / Sustainable supermarket coffee at Coop - we helped

 Sustainable supermarket coffee at Coop - we helped

-Supermarkets have a huge influence with their purchasing decisions.
-In the example of "Lenca," a coffee from the Coop range, a supermarket is becoming aware of its responsibility, making local investments, and paying fair prices.
-We were privileged to accompany the project and are delighted with the finished product.
+Supermarkets have a huge influence through their purchasing decisions.
+In the example of "Lenca", a coffee from the Coop range, a supermarket is taking responsibility, making investments on site and paying fair prices.
+We were able to support the project and are delighted with the finished product.

-In a recently published blog post and video, we discussed the opportunities and shortcomings of supermarkets regarding coffee.
-A particular focus is on blends.
-The quantities sold in supermarkets generally involve inexpensive green coffees.
-And because these are a commodity , an interchangeable raw material, the coffees are replaced depending on availability and price, so consumers don't notice.
+In a recently published blog article and video, we discussed the opportunities and shortcomings of supermarkets regarding coffee.
+Special attention is paid to blends.
+The quantities sold in supermarkets are usually inexpensive green coffees.
+And because these are a commodity, an interchangeable raw material, the coffees are replaced depending on availability and price, so that consumers do not notice.

-But there's another way: a commitment to a specific coffee, to a specific group of producers, to a long-term investment in a location.
-We're happy to support such projects; they can have a beacon character.
-And Coop's Lenca project is just such a project.
+But there is another way: and that would be the commitment to a specific coffee, to a specific group of producers, for long-term investment in one place.
+We are happy to support such projects; they can have a lighthouse character.
+And Coop's Lenca project is exactly one of them.

-At the end of 2018, we came into contact with a project group from Coop.
-Their goal was to launch a coffee project based on the criteria of their successful chocolate project in Honduras : specialty coffee in the supermarket, properly priced, with a distinctly different sensory quality from the mass market, produced by a cooperative interested in a long-term collaboration.
+At the end of 2018, we got in touch with a Coop project group.
+Their goal was to launch a coffee project, analogous to the criteria of their successful chocolate project in Honduras: specialty coffee in the supermarket, fairly paid, sensorially significantly different from the mainstream, produced by a cooperative interested in long-term cooperation.

-Chocolat Halba , Coop's chocolate arm, already had local employees with experience in working closely with small producers.
-They were the ones with whom I undertook a fact-finding mission in Honduras in the summer of 2019.
+Chocolat Halba, Coop's chocolate arm, already had local employees with experience in intensive collaboration with small-scale producers.
+It was with them that I undertook a so-called fact-finding mission in Honduras in the summer of 2019.

-We visited various cooperatives that had been carefully selected for the project.
-As exciting as such a task is, it requires precise management, because selection always also means exclusion.
+We visited various cooperatives that had been carefully pre-selected for the project.
+As exciting as such a task is, it must be managed precisely.
+Because a selection always means an exclusion.

-The selection criteria were therefore complex.
-In one of my first initial projects with small producers, I learned from my mentor that you have to proceed with great caution, especially during the initial clarifications – not making hasty promises, being open, but still somewhat cautious when it comes to concrete details.
-With this in mind, we visited various cooperatives in Honduras over a week, looking for a partner for the project.
+The selection criteria were therefore multifaceted.
+In one of my first origin projects with small-scale producers, I learned from my mentor that one must proceed with great caution, especially in a finding process, particularly during the initial clarifications – not making hasty promises, being open, yet somewhat reserved in concretization.
+With this maxim, we visited various cooperatives in Honduras over a week and sought a partner for the project.

-We found what we were looking for at COSAGUAL , a cooperative in Gualcinse, on the border with El Salvador.
-COSAGUAL was already Fairtrade and organic certified, had a strong community-building track record, and was very interested in tackling the joint project.
+We found what we were looking for at COSAGUAL, a cooperative in Gualcinse, on the border with El Salvador.
+COSAGUAL was already Fairtrade and organic certified, had a very strong position in community building, and was very interested in tackling the joint project.

-Gualcinse is located in a very arid region.
-The climate is strongly influenced by the Pacific Ocean.
+Gualcinse is located in a very dry area.
+The climate is strongly influenced by the Pacific.
 The clouds usually empty about 50 km further east.
 This opened up the possibility of producing dry-processed coffees.
-However, the infrastructure wasn't yet ready for it – COSAGUAL had just produced its first microlot of 600 kg of naturals, but lacked the appropriate setup for a large-scale production.
+However, the infrastructure was not yet ready for it – COSAGUAL had just produced its first 600kg microlot of naturals, but for a large production, the appropriate setting was lacking.

-Anyone serious about a coffee project needs to invest locally.
+If you're serious about a project coffee, you have to invest on site.
 And for the long term.
-Because drying capacity was particularly lacking, Coop committed to investing in a drying house.
-Tim Willems, our project manager for the Santa Rita coffee makers' farm in Nicaragua, was on hand.
-Tim has already implemented several drying systems and was now able to help oversee this project in Gualcinse.
+As drying capacity was particularly lacking, Coop committed to investing in a drying house.
+Tim Willems, our project manager at Kaffeemacher:innen Farm Santa Rita in Nicaragua, was on hand.
+Tim has already implemented several drying systems and was now able to co-supervise this project in Gualcinse.

-Within months, simple drying tables were transformed into a solid, well-ventilated drying house.
-In the first year, production increased from 1 to 8 tons, with 12 tons planned for this season.
+What started as simple drying tables quickly transformed into a solid, well-ventilated drying house within months.
+In the first year, production increased from 1 to 8 tons, and 12 tons are planned for this season.

 COSAGUAL with standard drying tunnels in summer 2019